AnonymousRandomPerson/LoopMusicSwift/docs/loopfinder/loopfinder_algorithms.md

 ### Overview

 Initial estimates provide a great deal of information.
 As such, the algorithm for this mode is significantly simpler than the no-estimate mode.
-Loop finding occurs over two stages:
+Loop finding involves two stages:

 1. [Identify the most promising candidates for loop duration value.](#loop-duration-estimation-1)
 2. [For each loop duration value, identify the best loop endpoints.](#loop-endpoint-selection-1)